COVID-19 vaccination in Bulgaria: General considerations

 Asparouh Iliev, a Bulgarian specialist in molecular neuroinfectiology from the University of Bern, has praised the two RNA vaccines, characterizing them as extremely safe and also regarding them as very similar to each other.
 He has pointed out that the AstraZeneca vaccine has an excellent safety profile and may actually be offering even better protection than shown from the preliminary studies, considering the whole comparison exercise between the three vaccines to be pointless, urging people to take up the opportunity to get themselves vaccinated, with allergist Bogdan Petrunov maintaining that AstraZeneca is in no way inferior to the RNA vaccines.

 In April 2021, pulmonologist Kosta Kostov, while acknowledging the issue of vaccine reservations in Bulgaria, also stated that the narrative that all approved vaccines on the EU level are equally safe and effective is fallacious.

 Andrey Chorbanov, a member of the Institute of Microbiology at BAS and a leading figure behind the ongoing development of the Bulgarian vaccine, while supportive of vaccinating vulnerable groups, maintains that naturally acquired immunity is much stronger than the vaccine-induced one, believing that the people who have recovered from COVID-19 have very durable immunity and has opposed mandatory vaccinations against COVID-19 for young and healthy people.
 In his view, the major question mark surrounding the vaccines remains their actual effectiveness while their safety and the side effects are not an issue.
 Similarly, immunologist Velizar Shivarov affirms that people who have antibodies can afford to wait to be vaccinated.
 In February 2021, Todor Kantardzhiev, a member of the National Operational Headquarters for the fight against the coronavirus in Bulgaria, claimed that one vaccine dose may be sufficient for the people who have recovered from a COVID-19 infection and has also expressed the viewpoint that a person who gets infected between the two jabs may not need the second injection.
-Allergist Bogdan Petrunov and neuroinfectiologist Asparouh Iliev have contested Chorbanov's claims, emphasizing that vaccine-induced immunity is significantly more reliable than the naturally acquired one, especially with regard to the mutant strains of the virus, thus offering a greater breadth of protection, even if infection-generated immunity can be quite strong.
+Allergist Bogdan Petrunov and neuroinfectiology practitioner Asparouh Iliev have contested Chorbanov's claims, emphasizing that vaccine-induced immunity is significantly more reliable than the naturally acquired one, especially with regard to the mutant strains of the virus, thus offering a greater breadth of protection, even if infection-generated immunity can be quite strong.

 People who have recovered from COVID-19 may undergo the two-dose vaccination process no earlier than 3 months after the laboratory confirmation of their diagnosis.

 In the case of citizens who become infected after receiving their first injection (in the case of two-shot vaccines), the second dose of the vaccine is to be administered at least 6 months after the laboratory diagnosis has become official.